 The assessment of the concurrent validity of PHAT showed low to moderate correlation between gold standard and scores obtained from PHAT scoring procedure.
-The obtained results were in accordance with those of Koziatek.
-Experienced teachers were found as good judges of handwriting eligibility.
-Koziatek and colleagues and Graham and colleagues reported that teachers placed a higher mark on appearance (word formation) when grading handwriting, which was in accordance with the results of the current study.
-Moderate correlation between PHAT scoring procedure and the expert scores provided support for PHAT as a valid test to measure handwriting skills.
+The obtained results were in accordance with those of koziatek.
+Previous studies found experienced teachers as good judges of handwriting legibility.13 Koziatek and colleagues and Graham and colleagues reported that teachers placed a higher mark on appearance (word formation) when grading handwriting, which was in accordance with the results of the current study.^{13, 29} Moderate correlation between PHAT scoring procedure and the expert scores provided support for PHAT as a valid test to measure handwriting skills.